History of Gracie Abrams in Timeline

 June 21, 2024: Release of 'The Secret of Us'

-October 10, 2024: End of The Secret of Us Tour through the United States
+October 10, 2024: End of the Secret of Us Tour in the US

-On October 10, 2024, Abrams ended the Secret of Us Tour through the United States.
+On October 10, 2024, Gracie Abrams concluded the Secret of Us Tour in the United States.

 October 2024: Release of "I Love You, I'm Sorry"

-In October 2024, Abrams released "I Love You, I'm Sorry" as the album's third single, which peaked at number 14 on the Billboard Global 200 chart.
+In October 2024, Abrams released "I Love You, I'm Sorry" as the album's third single, peaking at number 14 on the Billboard Global 200 chart.

 October 30, 2024: Performance at Kamala Harris Rally

-On October 30, 2024, Abrams performed at a Kamala Harris rally in Madison, Wisconsin, endorsing her in the United States presidential election.
+On October 30, 2024, Gracie Abrams performed at a Kamala Harris rally in Madison, Wisconsin.

-In 2023 and 2024, Gracie Abrams performed as an opening act on Taylor Swift's Eras Tour.
+From 2023 into 2024, Gracie Abrams performed as an opening act on Taylor Swift's Eras Tour.

-2024: Release and Chart Success of 'The Secret of Us'
+2024: Release and Chart Performance of 'The Secret of Us'

-In 2024, Abrams' second studio album, 'The Secret of Us,' debuted at number two on the US Billboard 200, supported by several singles.
-She also collaborated with Swift on the album track 'Us,' which was nominated for a Grammy Award.
+In 2024, Gracie Abrams' second studio album, 'The Secret of Us', debuted at number two on the US Billboard 200, supported by singles like "Risk", "Close to You", "I Love You, I'm Sorry", and "That's So True".

 2024: Relationship with Paul Mescal